Akaronte/Azure-AD-Back-Client/README.md

 ```
 You need a register app in azure active directory and create a secret of aplicacion.

-Config the url reply to localhost:3000, this is the backend
+Config the url reply to localhost:3000/signin, this is the backend

+Grant tokens id to aplication

 create a .env with a config parameters in backend